hackclub/horizon/README.md

 Across this repository, you'll find awesome photographs from the weekend by [@avajshah](https://twitter.com/avajshah), a Hack Clubber from SF.
 The full album can be found here (all Hack Clubbers can use these photos in their projects!): [hack.af/horizon-photos](https://hack.af/horizon-photos).

-We also have a collaborative album amongst attendees: [hack.af/horizon-collab](https://hack.af/horizon-collab).
+We also have a collaborative album amongst Hack Clubbers: [hack.af/horizon-collab](https://hack.af/horizon-collab).

-Girl Scouts also hired a photographer for the hackathon of itself, [@KellyMarsh86](https://twitter.com/KellyMarsh86) please find her album here, [hack.af/horizon-hackathon](https://horizon-hackathon).
+Girl Scouts also hired a photographer for the hackathon of itself, [@KellyMarsh86](https://twitter.com/KellyMarsh86), please find her album here, [hack.af/horizon-hackathon](https://horizon-hackathon).

 ## Interested in a deeper dive of Horizon?